When is Ackley Bridge back on TV? Who's in it and what's going to happen?

 The drama, which is filmed in Halifax, is set within a fictional school – but was inspired by real schools in Lancashire and Yorkshire that were set up to integrate the white and Asian communities in some of the most divided towns in the country.

-With a close-t0-the-knuckle humour and emotional storylines, it explores the complicated lives of pupils an teachers alike.
+With its near-the-knuckle humour and emotional storylines, it explores the complicated lives of pupils and teachers alike.

 Joining the cast are Downton Abbey’s Robert James-Collier and ex-Emmerdale star Charlie Hardwick, who have arrived at Ackley Bridge for series three.